godotengine/godot-docs/reference/compiling_for_windows.rst

 Therefore, you need to start a Visual Studio command prompt.
 It sets up environment variables needed by SCons to locate the compiler.
-It should be called similar to one of the bellow names (for your respective version of Visual Studio):
+It should be called similar to one of the below names (for your respective version of Visual Studio):

 * "Developer Command Prompt for VS2013"